pulumi/compliance-policies/policies/docs/project-structure.md

 │   ├── awsnative                               <- 🧪 unit tests for the 📦 AWS Native provider
 │   │   ├── enums.ts                            <- 🔨 helpful 'enums' so unit tests stay clean from hardcoded values
 │   │   ├── cloudfront                          <- 🧪 unit tests for the 🌿 CloudFront service
-│   │   │   └── distribution.spec.ts            <- ✔️ unit tests for the 'Distribution' resource type
+│   │   │   └── Distribution.spec.ts            <- ✔️ unit tests for the 'Distribution' resource type
 │   │   ├── ...
 │   │   │   └── ....spec.ts
 ·   ·   ·